mvdan/tor/README.md

 * **consdiff-2**: Like consdiff-1, but rebased on a newer master and with a bunch of commits merged into others.

+* **consdiff-3**: Like consdiff-2, but rebased on a newer master and with a bunch of commits merged into others.

 * **old-repo**: Exact branch copy from the old `tor_sample` repo

 * **old-repo-cleaned**: Like old-repo, but after removing unwanted files with